loui1616/china-used-car-export-guide/about.md

 # About This Guide

-We publish practical buying guides and maintenance tips for commercial bakery equipment.
+We publish practical export guides for dealers importing used cars and NEVs from China — covering FOB/CIF quotes, inspection, documentation, and FCL shipping.

-For product specifications, pricing, and direct purchase, visit our partner **[{{ site.main_site.name }}]({{ site.main_site.url }})**.
+For live inventory, pricing, and turnkey export service, visit our partner **[{{ site.main_site.name }}]({{ site.main_site.url }})**.